Camp Wildcraft

 Authors

 Shari Davis and Benny Ferdman are artists, educators, co-founders of Camp Wildcraft--and passionate collectors of wondrous and surprising objects and stories found along the trail.
+They are also the co-founders of Creativeways.org which houses the archive of thirty years of ongoing arts, education, exhibit and curriculum projects.

 Archives